 While it is not usually necessary to establish all of the above matters, it’s important to be aware that these may be taken into consideration.

 If you have found yourself inadequately provided for by a recently deceased de facto partner, we may be able to help.
-Contact the Estate team at Hentys Lawyers for more information.
+At Hentys, our team of expert Estate Lawyers can provide you with professional assistance in settling Estate and Will disputes.
+For more information, contact us today.